react-navigation/react-navigation.github.io/versioned_docs/version-6.x/hiding-tabbar-in-screens.md

 After re-organizing the navigation structure, now if we navigate to the `Profile` or `Settings` screens, the tab bar won't be visible over the screen anymore.

-### Alternative Options - Hiding the bar via stylea
+### Alternative Options - Hiding the bar via styles

 Use cases
 1. Screens must be nested within the tabs instead of in reverse.